What is Stellar Blockchain? A Complete Guide for Beginners

 - Anywhere ATM or human ATM mobile apps

-If you’re looking for more real-time information on the Stellar blockchain, you may consider having a look at a Stellar blockchain explorer.
+If you are looking for more real-time information on the Stellar blockchain, you may consider having a look at a Stellar blockchain explorer.
 Wondering what a blockchain explorer is?
 Think of a blockchain explorer as a browser for the blockchain, similar to IE or Google Chrome.

 A Stellar blockchain explorer will provide you with live insights on recently mined blocks on the Stellar blockchain and a live feed of all the blocks added to the blockchain.
 Furthermore, it presents detailed statistics, pricing history, and insightful reports for all the assets on the Stellar network, which helps better decision-making.

-If you have an idea or a business case for setting up a transaction mechanism on the Stellar network, get in touch with us, and our Stellar blockchain experts will help you take your project from ideation to business results.
+If you have an idea or a business case for setting up a transaction mechanism on the Stellar network, get in touch with us.
+Our Stellar blockchain experts will help you take your project from imagination to business results.

 All information will be kept confidential.